Elton John: Singer, 76, spends night in hospital after fall at French villa

 The singer, 76, was taken to the orthopaedic department of the Princess Grace hospital centre in Monaco where he was treated for minor injuries.

-A spokesman confirmed to BBC News Sir Elton was admitted "following a slip yesterday at his home in the south of France".
+Sir Elton was admitted "following a slip yesterday at his home in the south of France", a spokesman confirmed to BBC News.

 "Elton visited the local hospital as a precautionary measure," he continued.